Published: 08/25/2020 | Updated: 01/19/2024

-- The secret to a really good peanut butter cookie is to under bake them slightly.
+- The secret to a really good peanut butter cookie is to underbake them slightly.
 They’ll finish cooking in the pan for another minute or two so you really want to make sure you remove them from the oven a little bit before they’re actually done cooking.
-I’ve found that 375 degrees for about 8 minutes is the sweet spot for me.
+I’ve found that 375 degrees for about 8 minutes are the sweet spot for me.

-- These cookies freeze really well so once they’re completely cool, you can pop them in a freezer bag for later if you want.
+- These cookies freeze really well so once they’re completely cool, you can pop them in a freezer bag or air-tight container for later if you want.